yuan-yin/yuan-yin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research focuses on machine learning and deep learning for (spatio)temporal sequence modeling, prediction, and analysis of complex behaviors.
+My research focuses on machine learning and deep learning for spatiotemporal sequence modeling, prediction, and analysis of complex behaviors.
+I also explore methods to extend the generalization of data-driven models, particularly through model adaptation.

 I have explored the following directions in the past few years, with a special emphasis on physical dynamical systems:
-- **physics dynamics modeling with neural networks**,
+- **physics dynamics modeling** with neural networks,
 - **adaptation and out-of-distribution generalization** of neural networks, and
-- handling free-form data and **predicting phenomena continuously in time and space**.
+- **handling free-form data** and predicting phenomena continuously in time and space.

 I successfully defended my [PhD thesis](https://www.theses.fr/2023SORUS161) in June 2023 at [Sorbonne Université](https://www.sorbonne-universite.fr "prev.
 UPMC (Paris 6)"), supervised by Prof. [Patrick Gallinari](https://pages.isir.upmc.fr/gallinari/) and Assoc.
 Prof. [Nicolas Baskiotis](https://www.isir.upmc.fr/personnel/baskiotis/).